Energy that unites

 A commitment meets with enthusiasm

 The project has received support and appreciation from the very start.
 In 2009, it was funded by the state of Baden-Württemberg with 250,000 € as part of the Bioenergiewettbewerb (bioenergy competition).
 In 2012, the city of Schwäbisch Hall was awarded the title of Energy Community of the Year for its commitment.
 The city prevailed over 60 other municipalities throughout Germany.
-During the celebrations for the inauguration of a new CHP, Minister of the Environemnt Franz Untersteller presented the Managing Directors of Stadtwerke Schwäbisch Hall, Mr Gentner and Mr Pfitzer, as well as Mayor Pelgrim, with the award “Energy transition in action” on behalf of the project “100% renewable energy”.
+During the celebrations for the inauguration of a new CHP, former Minister of the Environment Franz Untersteller presented the Managing Directors of Stadtwerke Schwäbisch Hall, Mr Gentner and Mr Pfitzer, as well as Mayor Pelgrim, with the award “Energy transition in action” on behalf of the project “100% renewable energy”.
 This collaborative project shows that the changeover to 100 per cent renewable energy is feasible, and that it can also take place relatively quickly – if everyone pulls together.